 Still, financial exploitation is so often unreported or overlooked, officials say, because there is no federal government system that fields complaints and intervention.
-The effects can be devastating, as the Consumer Financial Protection Bureau reports, as financial losses can leave the victim financial unstable and risk of involuntary discharge or at risk of loss of housing for non-payment.
+The effects can be devastating, as the Consumer Financial Protection Bureau reports, as financial losses can leave the victim financially unstable and at risk of involuntary discharge, or at risk of loss of housing for non-payment.

 Recognizing Elder Financial Abuse

 The CFPB reports those most likely to exploit older adults are family members or other trusted people, such as clergy.
 There is also the risk of stranger scams, as well as theft by nursing home staffers.

 When your loved one has been the target of elderly financial abuse, it can affect the entire family.
 Our nursing home abuse lawyers in Mobile can help you hold the perpetrators accountable, and examine whether there was a failure of nursing home policy that left your loved one particularly vulnerable.

 Some examples of nursing home financial abuse may include: